Published: 15 August 2016

 We further carry out an Acoustic Analysis of the sound produced by plucking the strings, using the 377B02 microphone (PCB Piezotronics) of sensitivity 50.21 mV/Pa.
 It is the characteristic of the instrument to boost its 1st overtone instead of the fundamental frequency [8].
 Assuming the fundamental frequency of the system to be 300 Hz, the strings were tuned to a frequency which is half of the fundamental to see the response.

 String S1 as shown in Fig. 2 was set to 150 Hz and also to 132.5, 140 and 160 Hz and the respective FFT plots are shown in Figs. 8 to 11.
 After tuning the Veena to one particular frequency, string S1 was plucked and the sound level recorded using the microphone.
-FFT plots show Frequency and Amplitude on the and axes respectively.
+FFT plots show Frequency and Amplitude on the x and y axes respectively.

 Fig. 8FFT plot for tuning of 132.5 Hz